1000039274.jpg

 We build our castles.

-Sometimes these take the shape of literal architecturally elaborate fortresses that are the envy of our neighbors, simultaneously building walls that separate us yet deliver an unspoken invitation- almost a plea - to the world we seek to be acknowledged by.
-Our exclusivity may be a reflection of the trust we've lost in others, but our instinct to allure the attention and possibly love of others will speak without a single word.
+Sometimes these take the shape of literal architecturally elaborate fortresses that are the envy of our neighbors.
+We build walls that separate us yet scream an unspoken invitation to the world we seek to be acknowledged by.
+Our exclusivity may be a reflection of the trust we've lost in others, but our instinct to allure the attention - and possibly, love - of others will speak without a single word.
 Our castles will shout ever so quietly -

 “Aren't I a work of art?
-Beautiful and promising, like a newborn, yet mature, well-built and striking, like the first pop star you ever found yourself admiring, fawning, and dreaming of?”
+Beautiful and promising, like a newborn, yet mature, well-built and striking, like the image of a famous celebrity of which you can't help but find yourself admiring, fawning, and dreaming of?”

 “Wouldn't you love to rest here with me?”